 Looking for a new podcast recommendation?
 (Aren’t we all, always?)

-Now that I’m running my own business out of my new downtown office, I’ve been using podcasts for education as well as for entertainment.
+Now that I’m running my own business, I’ve been using podcasts for education as well as for entertainment.

-While I still love my Morning Toast episodes for all my “mindless news” (if you know, you know), my new favorite podcast genre is something I like to call “Self-Employed Self-Help.”
+While I still love The Toast episodes for all my “mindless news” (if you know, you know), my new favorite podcast genre is something I like to call “Self-Employed Self-Help.”
 These are podcasts that offer tips, strategies, and encouragement to freelancers and small business owners like me.

 Goal Digger is the gold standard of podcasts for creatives who are looking to pursue their passions, grow a following, and make money online.